magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/bodhinyana_dhamma-nature.md

 Dhamma Nature
 =============

-\<span class="dropcaps-first"\>S\</span\>\<span
+<span class="dropcaps-first" markdown="1">S</span><span
-class="dropcaps-words"\>ometimes, when a fruit tree\</span\> is in bloom, a breeze stirs and scatters blossoms to the ground.
+class="dropcaps-words" markdown="1">ometimes, when a fruit
+tree</span>&nbsp; is in bloom, a breeze stirs and scatters blossoms to the ground.
 Some buds remain and grow into a small green fruit.
 A wind blows and some of them, too, fall!
 Still others may become fruit or nearly ripe, or some even fully ripe, before they fall.

 And so it is with people.
 Like flowers and fruit in the wind they, too, fall in different stages of life.
 Some people die while still in the